igsr/gca_1000genomes_website/_faq/how-download-files-using-aspera.md

 Aspera provides a fast method of downloading data.
 To use the Aspera service you need to download the [Aspera connect](http://asperasoft.com/software/transfer-clients/connect-web-browser-plug-in/) software.
 This provides a bulk download client called ascp.

-###Browser

-Our aspera browser interace no longer works.
-If you wish to download files using a web interface we recommend using the [Globus interface we present](/faq/can-i-access-1000-genomes-data-globus-online/).
-If you are previously relied on the aspera web interface and wish to discuss the matter please email us at [info@1000genomes.org](mailto:info@1000genomes.org) to discuss your options.

 ###Command line

 For the command line tool ascp, for versions 3.3.3 and newer, you need to use a command line like: